ryankueter/FreeDataExports/README.md

 ## About

-**Free Data Exports** is a free .NET library available from the [NuGet Package Manager](https://www.nuget.org/packages/FreeDataExports) and provides a simple and quick way to export data to a spreadsheet.
+**Free Data Exports** is a free .NET library, available from the [NuGet Package Manager](https://www.nuget.org/packages/FreeDataExports), that provides a simple and quick way to export data to a spreadsheet.

 ##### Supported file types:
 - Office Open XML Spreadsheet (**.xlsx**) v2019